Property Owners & Investors – Your Investment

 Property presentation tips

-There is no doubt that well presented properties achieve top rents and usually attract the best quality tenants.
+There is no doubt that well presented properties achieve top rents and usually attract the best quality renters.
 This adds up to a higher return on your investment, together with fewer and shorter vacancy periods.

 - Tend to the gardens, mow the lawns and clean the windows, paths, gutters and outside paintwork.
-These are all things seen from the street and you do not want prospective tenants to dismiss the property before getting to the front door.
+These are all things seen from the street and you do not want prospective renters to dismiss the property before getting to the front door.

 - If you are thinking about painting, only paint those areas that really need it unless you plan on doing the lot.
 New paint may only make those areas left unpainted look more shabby.
-Use light, neutral colours as strong colours may not be to a tenants taste.
+Use light, neutral colours as strong colours may not be to a renters taste.

-- Get rid of odours that you may not notice, but prospective tenants will, such as cigarette or pet smells.
+- Get rid of odours that you may not notice, but prospective renters will, such as cigarette or pet smells.
 It may be worth having the carpets and curtains cleaned to create a fresh, clean smell throughout the home

 - Open the curtains and blinds to let the sun and the views inside.
 The view will also make the rooms feel bigger.